abawchen/cheatsheet/mysql/README.md

 - [Open port 3306 on Ubuntu](https://askubuntu.com/a/272435)

-    Removing the line `bind-address 127.0.0.1` from `/etc/mysql/my.cnf` solved the issue.
+    Removing the line `bind-address 127.0.0.1` from `/etc/mysql/my.cnf` or `/etc/mysql/mysql.conf.d/mysqld.cnf` solved the issue.

 ## Commands